akvorado/akvorado/console/data/docs/99-changelog.md

 ## Next version

+For upgrading, you should use the "upgrade tarball" instead of the "quickstart tarball".
+This new tarball does not upgrade the configuration files, nor the `.env` file.

 - 🩹 *console*: sort results by number of packets when unit is packets per second
 - 🌱 *inlet*: use AS path from routing component if sFlow received an empty one
 - 🌱 *console*: add `bidirectional` and `previous-period` as configurable values for default visualize options